everters/Everters_OpenEVSE/README.md

 ## How to use

-In the editor, Click the document icon on the topbar, via "Document" > "Open" > "EasyEDA Source", and select json file, then open it in the editor.
+In the editor (EasyEDA https://easyeda.com), Click the document icon on the topbar, via "Document" > "Open" > "EasyEDA Source", and select json file, then open it in the editor.

 ## How to install firmware

-Once your board is mnifactured and all components have been soldered in place, you can transfer the firmware to the Atmel microcontroller on the board.
+Once your board is manifactured and all components have been soldered in place, you can transfer the firmware to the Atmel microcontroller on the board.
 You will need a AVR ISP programmer like the one sold here: https://www.amazon.de/gp/product/B07Y3B8H91/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1

 As you program the Atmel for the first time remember to set the speed of the programmer to a lower speed.
 In the particular model of programmer linked above you will need to solder the contacts for a jumper in correspondence of JP3 and apply that jumper to the programmer.